Islamic influences on Western art: Decorative arts

+The historiography of medieval art privileges the study of painting, sculpture, and architecture, in spite of the decorative arts' ubiquity in material culture and popular media.
+Contributing to this marginalization is the gendering of such objects, which are often labeled feminine.

 Until the end of the Middle Ages, many European produced goods could not match the quality of objects originating from areas in the Islamic world or the Byzantine Empire.
 Because of this, a wide variety of portable objects from various decorative arts were imported from the Islamic world into Europe during the Middle Ages, mostly through Italy, and above all Venice.
 Venetians visited cities like Damascus, Cairo, and Aleppo throughout the Middle Ages.
 When they would visit these Muslim centers, they would bring back new ideas for art and architecture.
 The city of Venice was built with a Christian population in mind, but implemented many classic Islamic elements, and the merchant-city reputation of Venice helped solidify the blend of Islamic and Christian cultures at the time.
 In many areas European-made goods could not match the quality of Islamic or Byzantine work until near the end of the Middle Ages.
 Luxury textiles were widely used for clothing and hangings and also, fortunately for art history, also often as shrouds for the burials of important figures, which is how most surviving examples were preserved.
 In this area Byzantine silk was influenced by Sassanian textiles, and Islamic silk by both, so that is hard to say which culture's textiles had the greatest influence on the Cloth of St Gereon, a large tapestry which is the earliest and most important European imitation of Eastern work.
 European, especially Italian, cloth gradually caught up with the quality of Eastern imports, and adopted many elements of their designs.

 Byzantine pottery was not produced in high-quality types, as the Byzantine elite used silver instead.
 Islam has many hadithic injunctions against eating off precious metal, and so developed many varieties of fine pottery for the elite, often influenced by the Chinese porcelain wares which had the highest status among the Islamic elites themselves — the Islamic only produced porcelain in the modern period.
 Much Islamic pottery was imported into Europe, dishes (bacini) even in Islamic Al-Andalus in the 13th century, in Granada and Málaga, where much of the production was already exported to Christian countries.
 Many of the potters migrated to the area of Valencia, long reconquered by the Christians, and production here outstripped that of Al-Andalus.
 Styles of decoration gradually became more influenced by Europe, and by the 15th century the Italians were also producing lustrewares, sometimes using Islamic shapes like the albarello.
 Metalwork forms like the zoomorphic jugs called aquamanile and the bronze mortar were also introduced from the Islamic world.